 Caregivers can be inspiring and your story can give others much encouragement and hope – such as these recipients of in the Model Caregiver Awards (AWWA), Singapore Health Inspirational Patient and Caregiver Awards.
 For more inspiring stories relating to persons with disabilities, check out our Stories page.

-MEF (Community Support - Caregivers) provides up to $5,000 per project to organisations or groups (with a minimum of 4 individuals) that are keen to support caregivers of persons with disabilities.
-The proposed project should promote sustained engagement among caregivers and benefit a minimum of 10 caregivers in at least one of the following areas:
+Funded projects will receive up to $5,000.
+The fund is open to applications from caregivers of persons with disabilities, caregiver support groups or organisations (Social Service Agencies and/or Social Enterprises) that support caregivers of persons with disabilities.
+The proposed project should promote sustained engagement among caregivers and benefit a minimum of 10 caregivers in one or more of the following areas:

-If you are interested to apply or find out more about MEF, please write to firstname.lastname@example.org.
+If you are interested to apply or find out more about the fund, please write to firstname.lastname@example.org.